Privacy

 • whether the NDIS Commission is likely to disclose personal information to overseas recipients, and if so, the countries in which those recipients are located.

-In addition to the Privacy Act, the NDIS Commission and its officers must also comply with the secrecy provisions contained in the National Disability Insurance Scheme Act 2013 (NDIS Act).
+The NDIS Commission and its officers must also comply with other legislation related to privacy, including the secrecy provisions contained in the National Disability Insurance Scheme Act 2013 (NDIS Act).
 These provisions limit how we record, disclose and use information about a person (including a deceased person) that is or was held in the records of the NDIS Commission.

 You should read this policy if you are: